gunnartorfis/sonner-native/docs/docs/usage.md

 toast('This is a basic toast message.');
 ```

-Alternatively, you can pass an object as the second argument with additional options, which will override any options provided to [`<Toaster />`](/toaster) if specified.
+Alternatively, you can pass an object as the second argument with additional options, which will override any options provided to the Toaster component if specified.

 ```jsx
 import { toast } from 'react-native-reanimated-toasts';